awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 ### `ec2:SourceInstanceARN` condition key<a name="SourceInstanceARN"></a>

 The `ec2:SourceInstanceARN` condition key can be used for conditions that specify the ARN of the instance from which a request is made\.
-This condition key is available AWS\-wide and is not service\-specific\.
+This is an AWS global condition key and is not service\-specific\.
 For policy examples, see [Amazon EC2: Attach or detach volumes to an EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_ec2_volumes-instance.html) and [Example: Allow a specific instance to view resources in other AWS services](ExamplePolicies_EC2.md#iam-example-source-instance)\.
 The `ec2:SourceInstanceARN` key cannot be used as a variable to populate the ARN for the `Resource` element in a statement\.

 For example policy statements for Amazon EC2, see [Example policies for working with the AWS CLI or an AWS SDK](ExamplePolicies_EC2.md)\.